ReiNoIkari/Morphological-Image-Processing/morpho.md

 <img src="/Results/combined_UEP.png" alt="alt text" width="8000" weight="center">
 </p>

-**Fig.17: Result of the closing operation using as a structuring element a disk of 3 by 3 size.
-From left to right : original image, the UEP original image wihout process, the UEP original transformed to binary, the transformed UEP with a dilation applied**
+**Figure 19: Result of the UEP operation using as a structuring element a disk of 3 by 3 size.
+From left top to right bottom: original image, the UEP original image wihout process, the UEP original transformed to binary, the transformed UEP with a dilation applied**

 After an UEP using the default ImageJ function the output image seems to be only black.
 In order to check this theory, we transformed the image to binary, and we could already see some points corresponding to the last point that would be eroded for each object.
 Finally, in order to make the result more usable, we applied a dilation.
 As we can, see the more "perfect" the object is, in our case a cell containing only foreground pixels, the more the theoretical ultimate eroded point is valid.
 However, as soon as we start getting more complex object, we can see that those objects can have multiples ultimate eroded point.
 This can be explained as the computer is not capable to determine the object in his whole (cause of the background pixels inside the cells) and so is treats which should be considered as one object in multiples, which explain those multiple UEP.